 There are many effective ways to get rid of these rodents from glue traps, standard snap traps, to poison baits.
 You could even employ a cat that is an excellent hunter!

 You will want to be careful about your method of eradication, though, if your office receives visits from small children or pets.
 Rat poison will effectively kill mice and rats, but it will also harm a child who accidentally came in contact with it.

 Children and pets can also get glue traps stuck to them or become injured with standard snap traps.
 Consider opting for no-view, no-touch traps, or placing your baited snap traps in an area that can’t be accessed by pets and children.

 Remember to always use caution when introducing chemicals to your office.
 Think about the health of coworkers who will be accessing the treated areas before you begin work.

-If your office space is rented or leased, first contact the building owner about the issue at hand.
-They will likely want to hire a professional exterminator to eradicate the pests on a temporary or ongoing basis.
+If your office space is rented or leased in Arkansas, first contact the building owner about the issue at hand.
+They will likely want to hire professional exterminators to eradicate the pests on a temporary or ongoing basis.

 Don’t delay when you find pests are attacking your office or any space!
 The quicker you act, the less damage will be done, saving you money in the long run.

 Disclaimer.
 The views and opinions expressed here are those of the authors.
 They do not purport to reflect the opinions or views of IdeasPlusBusiness.com.
 Any content provided by our bloggers or authors is of their opinion and is not intended to malign any organization, company, individual, or anyone or anything.

 For questions, inquiries and advert placements on the blog, please send an email to the Editor at ideasplusbusiness[at]gmail[dot]com.
 You can also follow IdeasPlusBusiness.com on Twitter here and like our page on Facebook here.
 This website contains affiliate links to some products and services.
 We may receive a commission for purchases made through these links at no extra cost to you.